updated March 23/2023

 Parking: Meet at the Hockley Road Parking Area located on the north side of Hockley Road, approx. 2.5 km east of Hwy 10.
 Google Coordinates: 43.972857, -80.056330

 Shuttle to BTC Parking Area on the east side of 5th Line EHS, just south of Hockley Road.
 Google Coordinates: 43.993572, -80.014057

 Hike: Begin by hiking the Hemlock Ridge Side Trail.
 (The trail head is at the back of the parking lot.)
 Then turn right onto the main Trail and continue hiking west.
 Once you cross 5th Line EHS you enter the overgrown property of a former ski club.
 Staying on the Trail, find and photograph a remnant from this past usage.

 As you approach 4th Line EHS, watch for the handiwork of Club volunteers, who work tirelessly to keep the trail safe and well maintained.
 Photograph yourself/group by an example of their work.

 Continue along the main Trail to the junction of the Griffith Ravine Side Trail.
 This trail was named for former landowners Julius and Rachel Griffith.
 Take this trail, following the blue blazes to the main Trail.

 Hike for another kilometre to a working resort.
 Provide the name of this Resort.
 As you hike through this property for 1.1 km, photograph 3 examples of recreational land use.

-A photo of yourself with an example of a volunteer trail maintenance
+2. a photo of yourself with an example of a volunteer trail maintenance crew’s work

-A photo of metal debris from 1985 tornado.
+5. a photo of metal debris from the 1985 tornado

 Discovery Hike # 5: Map 14